EnterpriseDB/repmgr/README.md

     promote_command='repmgr standby promote -f /etc/repmgr.conf --log-to-file'
     follow_command='repmgr standby follow -f /etc/repmgr.conf --log-to-file'

-Note that the `--log-to-file` option will cause `repmgr` output to be logged to the destination configured to receive  log output `repmgrd`.
+Note that the `--log-to-file` option will cause `repmgr`'s output to be logged to the destination configured to receive log output for `repmgrd`.
 See `repmgr.conf.sample` for further `repmgrd`-specific settings

 When `failover` is set to `automatic`, upon detecting failure of the current master, `repmgrd` will execute one of `promote_command` or `follow_command`,